sestei/node_graph/README.md

 Small script to generate a node graph for pykat files.
 This should be really helpful for debugging larger finesse simulations.

+**Note**: As of 12 Aug 2016, there is a preliminary implementation of this in my pykat fork, please get in touch if you need/want it.

 ## Prerequisites

 This Python script has been tested on Python 2.7 on MacOSX El Capitan.